Suei43/RaphaellyEditorialwebsite/README.md

 <h1>Raphaelly Editorial Website</h1>
-<p>This repository houses the code for an [editorial service company](https://raphaellyeditorial.netlify.app) built using HTML, CSS, and JavaScript.
+<p>This repository houses the code for an <a href='https://raphaellyeditorial.netlify.app'>editorial service company</a> built using HTML, CSS, and JavaScript.
 The purpose of this website is to showcase the services offered by the company and provide a platform for potential clients to contact the company.</p>

 <h2>Getting Started</h2>
   To view the website, simply clone this repository and open the <b>index.html</b> file in a web browser or if you'd prefer - serve it over a network.